chekit/aab-tech/README.md

 # Form validation

-Form validation happens on "Blur".
+- Form validation happens on "Blur".
+- For email `Validators.pattern` used in favor of `Validators.email`, because `Validators.email` considers values like `test@test` as valid email.